circuitaurcode/circuitaurcode/README.md

 # vivekprakash
-# 👋 Hi, I'm Vivek Kumar
+# 👋 Hi, I'm Vivek Prakash

 ## 🚀 About Me
 I'm a **Web Developer and Software Engineer** with a passion for building scalable web applications, WordPress themes, and AI-driven automation tools.
 I specialize in integrating cutting-edge technologies to enhance user experiences and optimize business processes.